oswcad/binint/Readme.md

 Outputs: Three tabs are displayed.
 One for explainign the powers of 2 used to write binary numbers.
 Select the coresponding tab according to your selection of *Natural Binary* or *2's complement*.

-This is deploy in: https://oswcad-binint-binint-ojpyg1.streamlit.app
+This is deployed live in: https://oswcad-binint-binint-ojpyg1.streamlit.app